nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 it is recommended to avoid it completely as it might make the format invalid
 </div>

-Below is an example of a valid JSON format:
+Below is an example of a valid save file format:
 ```
 {
   "internships": [